 To make the taxation of labor more efficient, policymakers in the U.S. and abroad should understand how the tax wedge is generated, and taxpayers should understand how their tax burden funds government services.
 This will be particularly important as policymakers explore way to encourage a robust economic recovery after the coronavirus crisis abates.

 Ratio of Marginal to Average Tax Wedge

 The ratio of marginal to average tax wedges is calculated using the OECD data of marginal and average total tax wedges at four levels of income for single individuals without dependents.
 It is the average of marginal total tax wedges at 67 percent, 100 percent, 133 percent, and 167 percent of average earnings divided by the average of average total tax wedges at 67 percent, 100 percent, 133 percent, and 167 percent of average earnings.

 Tax Wedges Accounting for VAT

 VAT/sales taxes are in both the numerator and the denominator because the tax wedge is taxes on labor as a share of total labor costs.
 For employees, VAT/sales taxes are part of taxes on labor, and they are also part of the total labor costs that employers face.
-By definition, a value-added tax is the rate of tax placed on the value added by a business by employing capital and labor.
+By definition, a VAT is the rate of tax placed on the value added by a business by employing capital and labor.
 The added value is measured by the difference between the purchase price of materials and the sale of those materials (most often after a business turns those materials into something more useful).
 Though businesses may raise prices to pass the cost of a VAT or sales tax on to consumers in the short run, over the long run, the economic incidence of the VAT falls on workers.